-4. Road Safety: Getting around - Roads, Buses, Walking and Cycling
+4. Getting around - Roads, Buses, Walking and Cycling

-- 4.1 The overriding concern for many years and remains about the A350: the lack of a footpath; difficulty crossing the road safely because of the general speed, volume and weight of traffic; lack of safe crossing points; and pinch-points contributing to minor collisions.
+- 4.1 At the first public consultation session on the possible scope of the Neighbourhood Plan (July 2015), a number of transport and parking issues were raised.
+The overriding concern was and remains about the A350: the lack of a footpath; difficulty crossing the road safely because of the general speed, volume and weight of traffic; lack of safe crossing points; and pinchpoints contributing to minor collisions.
 Further concerns include general traffic speeds and safety of pedestrians along West Street and Mill Street, lack of adequate signage to prevent heavy vehicles using these roads, seasonal frequent use by agricultural contractor vehicles.
-The need for better access and parking for the school had been previously highlighted, as parking causes traffic problems along West Street and Church Street.
-Map 8 shows the hazardous crossings and the blind bends where pedestrians are forced to walk on a major road. - 4.2 The current bus routes, serving Shaftesbury and Blandford Forum, are used by residents.
-Bus routes to Salisbury and Blandford have had services reduced and this is regretted.
+The need for better access and parking for the school was also highlighted, as parking causes traffic problems along West Street and Church Street. - 4.2 The current bus routes, serving Shaftesbury and Blandford Forum, are used by residents.
+The loss of the Salisbury service was regretted.
+However, there are few community volunteers to run alternative bus schemes.
+The local surgery is open part time, part of the week.
 The full-time surgery is located in Shaftesbury, four miles to the north.
 The nearest minor injuries unit and local hospital beds post 2018 will be located in Blandford eight miles to the south.
 The nearest accident and emergency hospital is in Salisbury 22 miles to the north east.
 The nearest maternity hospital is in Dorchester, 25 miles to the south west.
-Inadequate transport services mean car ownership is higher than average, which needs to be considered in strategic housing decisions. - 4.3 In a rural area, it is inevitable that any development that supports growth will lead to more vehicles using the local road network.
+Inadequate transport services mean car ownership is higher than average, which needs to be considered in strategic housing decisions. - 4.3 In a rural area, it is inevitable that any development that supports growth will lead to potentially more vehicles using the local road network.
 Much of the growth on roads is likely to be a result of changes in business and patterns of travel originating from outside the area.
-An increase in traffic is acceptable to facilitate new house and businesses, provides traffic management is planned to maintain safety, avoid congestion, and protect those local landscape features that characterise the rural roads.
+An increase in traffic is acceptable to facilitate new housing and businesses, provided traffic management is planned to maintain safety, avoid congestion and protect those local landscape features that characterise the rural roads.